devadiga-navya/devadiga-navya/README.md

 - ⚡ Fun fact:  I LOVE CODING

 Languages Known
+- Python,
+- PHP,
+- Java,
+- Angular
-Python, PHP, Java, Angular and React applications
+- React applications

 I love to code and work on:

-Go
+- Go
-Docker
+- Docker
-Kubernetes
+- Kubernetes
-AWS/GCP
+- AWS/GCP
-Terraform
+- Terraform
-Jenkins
+- Jenkins
 <!--
 **devadiga-navya/devadiga-navya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.